 Giving to the School of Mass Communication

 You can make a difference in the future of mass media students.
 The University has a variety of ways to give to the School of Mass Communication.
-If you would like to donate to the School of Mass Communication, visit the giving page for the University of Arkansas at Little Rock.
-Scroll down the page to find the section for the College of Social Sciences and Communication and proceed with your donation.
+If you would like to donate to the School of Mass Communication, visit the giving page.
 If you would prefer to send directly to the school, address your donations to,

 The School of Mass Communication